 A walking tour of Bucharest might start at the Palace of Parliament, often considered a testimony to the communist party's excesses during its reign.
 The heaviest building in the world, this architectural marvel is near Piata Universitatii, another key Bucharest tourist attraction.

 If you haven't got lost yet inside the largest administrative and heaviest building in the world, now is the time!
-We want to add that you can do this only in Bucharest and is included in the top tourist attractions and should be on your list of things to do in Romania.
+We want to add that you can do this only in Bucharest, and it is included in the top tourist attractions and should be on your list of things to do in Romania.
 With a length of 240 meters, a width of 270 meters, and a height of 84 meters, it is the second-largest building in the world after the Pentagon.
 Even if you can't get into all the 1100 rooms of the building, you will surely find many intrigues about the role of those chambers.

 Also, you will find out how this megalomaniac project was developed.
 We dare you to discover the districts of Bucharest where all the existing buildings were demolished and how tens of thousands of people were involved in completing the construction.